GoogleCloudPlatform/ml-testing-accelerators/templates/README.md

 To create a new test, start by copying a similar file from the same ML framework and version.
 Update the training commands as necessary, and add that file to the `targets.jsonnet` in the same directory.

+See [here](../metrics_handler/README.md) for details on configuring alerts and recording the training metrics of your test.

 Before you send your code for review, we recommend that you run a one-shot test using the command above to ensure that the test works as expected.
 If you're not sure what the generated name of your test will be, try running `multifile.jsonnet` to see what the file names of the generated tests are.